Financial inclusion: In the United States

 The United States began to adopt microfinance (MFI) ideals in the late 1980s and early 1990s.
-Compared to other countries, the United States was late to implement these changes, but nevertheless, once active the US had the experience of other countries to draw upon.
+Compared to other countries, the United States was late to implement these changes, but nevertheless, once active, the US had the experience of other countries to draw upon.
 According to the Board of Governors of the Federal Reserve System, the expansion opened a new avenue to disadvantaged communities, primarily African Americans to "expand economic opportunities and to foster community economic development".
 This action is tailored to the needs of low- to moderate-income entrepreneurs.
-One criticism of MFI in the US is that its services did not extend outside of providing credit, where other MFI programs overseas "extended their offerings to deliver education, training, and other relevant services".
-To address this gap, MFI non-profit organizations emerged, many focused on specific minority populations, such as African Americans, who are excluded from mainstream credit.
+One criticism of MFI in the US is that its services did not extend outside of providing credit, whereas other MFI programs overseas "extended their offerings to deliver education, training, and other relevant services".
+To address this gap, MFI nonprofit organizations emerged, many focused on specific minority populations, such as African Americans, who are excluded from mainstream credit.

 Racial inequality in the United States reduces the opportunity for African Americans to receive financial support compared to White Americans.
 This is due to the preexisting conflicts in the US that continue to remain relevant in the modern world.
 Organizations such as Main Street Launch, an Oakland, California–based microfinance organization centered on empowering African American entrepreneurs, were able to flourish due to the value they brought to local communities.
 The big banks viewed microfinance organizations as a "tax incentive", considering the money they offered these organizations was exempted by the US government.
-Another beneficial aspect that these MFI organizations brought was economic prosperity to entrepreneurs and most importantly to their local community.
+Another beneficial aspect that these MFI organizations brought was economic prosperity to entrepreneurs and, most importantly, to their local community.
 Through the empowerment of their local communities, MFI organizations are able to reach larger marginalized communities to support and promote upward mobility.
-Over the past several decades that MFI organizations have been operating within the United States, they have loaned over several billions over dollars (~15 billion) and have had a ~97% repayment rate.
+Over the past several decades that MFI organizations have been operating within the United States, they have loaned over several billion dollars (~15 billion) and have had a ~97% repayment rate.